openaps/docs/docs/docs/Customize-Iterate/autotune.md

 # Autotune

-Autotune is a DIY tool to help calculate potential adjustments to ISF, carb ratio, and basal rates.
+Autotune is a tool to help calculate potential adjustments to ISF, carb ratio, and basal rates.

+## The easiest way to run Autotune

+The easiest way to run Autotune, if you don't have an OpenAPS rig, is to use "AutotuneWeb".
+It's a website where you enter your Nightscout URL, confirm your profile, and get results emailed directly to you.

+### Some tips for using AutotuneWeb:

+1. Make sure your Nightscout profile is up to date.
+This is where the "starting" settings are pulled from.
+2. If you've not read about Autotune, please see below to get an understanding of [how Autotune works](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#how-autotune-works) and how you might use the results.
+3. Want to run over a different time frame?
+Keep in mind you can also get a profile generated from AutotuneWeb and then [follow the manual instructions below for running Autotune on your own computer](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig).

-**What's on this page:**
+## Other sections on this page

 * Background in plain language on [how Autotune works](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#how-autotune-works)
 * The [difference between Autotune and "autosens"](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#the-difference-between-autotune-and-autosens) (aka, [autosensitivity](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html))
 * Different ways to use Autotune
+   * Run it with AutotuneWeb
    * [Phase A](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-a-running-autotune-manually-in-openaps) - running it on the OpenAPS rig, but not using it to automatically update your rig's settings
    * [Phase B](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-a-running-autotune-manually-in-openaps) - running it on the OpenAPS rig automatically overnight, and OpenAPS will use these settings (**DEFAULT OPENAPS BEHAVIOR**)
    * [Phase C](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig) - Those who are not running autotune on an OpenAPS rig should use Phase C to run it on the computer of their choice.